-A brick and mortar store were physical structures that people built with brick and mortar.
+A retail store were physical structures that people built with brick and mortar.
 Today they are more known as a retail store or physical store you would see on the street.

 As technology improved, we were able to create technology, plywood, and other construction materials.
 But the name stuck, and any physical store today is still called a brick and mortar store.

-Now that the internet offers a way to build you own online business, do you still need to build a brick and mortar store?
+Now that the internet offers a way to build you own online business, do you still need to build a a store offline?

 What are the pros and cons, and what are the differences between a physical store and an online store?